-- request additional evidence from jurisdictions (e.g. data, information, agreements, etc.) to clarify conflicting views, facts and other ambiguities in the investigation process - consult further with affected jurisdictions - seek expert input/advice.
+- request additional evidence from jurisdictions (for example, data, information, agreements) to clarify conflicting views, facts and other ambiguities in the investigation process - consult further with affected jurisdictions - seek expert input or advice.

-To support the timeliness of the investigation, jurisdictions should provide additional information within 30 days of receiving the written request.
+To support the timeliness of the investigation, jurisdictions should provide additional information within 30 days of receiving any written request.